Nathan-O/Three-js-pratice/README.md

 #### Update:

 As of this morning I still have yet to render anything.

+However, I have (since my way intot he city) found a [Repo](https://github.com/josdirksen/learning-threejs) spcifically for learning Three.js.
+It's set up in levels and challenges, so that's what I plan to do next and I'd encourage anyone else insterested in Three.js to do the same.

+# Thanks All!